What If Piggies Could Fly?

 How silly questions can get us in a creative mindset

 “What if…” questions are generally asked by ‘yes-but’ people.
 “Yes, great idea, but what if our customers don’t like it?”

-The question however is also rather useful to creative people.
-Answering the question regularly leads to groundbreaking new ideas and fresh insights.
+The same question, however, is also rather useful to creative people.
+Answering this very question regularly leads to groundbreaking new ideas and fresh insights.

 “What if…” make us think.
 It helps us to escape our day-to-day business and shows us what the future could look like.

 “What if…” questions are often the starting point of some very original ideas.